Publication Fee

 Removal

-The manuscript may remove from the journal’s website when The Palawan Scientist has been informed that the content brings defamatory or infringes other’s legal rights or is otherwise unlawful, if acted upon, the content would pose immediate and serious health risk.
+The manuscript may be removed from the journal’s website when The Palawan Scientist has been informed that the content brings defamatory or infringes other’s legal rights or is otherwise unlawful, if acted upon, the content would pose immediate and serious health risk.
 In this case, the whole text will be placed with a statement explaining that it’s been removed due to legal reasons.

 Withdrawal